Find Cheap Medicare Plans in Your Area

 Yes, Medicare pays the full cost of flu and pneumonia shots.
 And it's safe to get both vaccines at once, which could save you a second trip to your doctor or pharmacist.

-Medicare Advantage plan coverage information was sourced from AARP/UnitedHealthcare, Aetna, Blue Cross Blue Shield, Cigna, Humana and Kaiser Permanente.
-Information on Original Medicare coverage for flu vaccines was obtained from Medicare.gov and CMS.gov.
-General flu-related guidance was gathered from CDC.gov.
+Medicare Advantage plan coverage is from AARP/UnitedHealthcare, Aetna, Blue Cross Blue Shield, Cigna, Humana and Kaiser Permanente.
+Original Medicare coverage for flu vaccines is from Medicare.gov and CMS.gov.
+General flu-related guidance is from CDC.gov.